Una Watters: Life

-Watters won an Arts Council Award in 1965 for which she produced her best known work the Claíomh Solais.
-The image became the emblem of the 50th anniversary commemoration of the Easter Rising.
-The image was used on badges, brooches, tie pins as well as being featured on all of the official publications, featured on a first day stamp and stickers to commemorate the events.
-Watters died before she received the Award, dying suddenly on 20 November 1965.
+Watters won an Arts Council Award in 1965 for which she produced her best-known work the Claíomh Solais.
+The image became the emblem of the 50th-anniversary commemoration of the Easter Rising.
+The image was used on badges, brooches, and tie pins as well as being featured on all of the official publications, featured on a first-day stamp and stickers to commemorate the events.
+Watters died suddenly on 20 November 1965; the £100 cheque from the Arts Council arrived on the morning of her funeral.

+Watters was also a member of the Society of Dublin Painters alongside other female members such as May Guinness, Grace Henry, Mary Swanzy, Mainie Jellett and Evie Hone.

-Her husband organised a posthumous exhibition of 37 of her oil paintings.
+A year after her death, her husband organised a posthumous exhibition of 37 oil paintings at the Dublin Painters Gallery on St Stephen's Green.
 The Hugh Lane Gallery hold her painting The People’s Garden, and the library in which she worked, Phibsboro, still displays her painting The Four Masters.
-Navan library also holds a painting which she painted of her Uncle, Brian O'Higgins.
+Navan Library also holds a painting which she painted of her Uncle, Brian O'Higgins.
+In an essay analysing Watters's work and the decline of her reputation after her death, Mary Morrissy suggested that "an ill-judged gesture by her distraught husband conspired to keep her work out of the public eye for over half a century."
+Following the 1966 exhibition, Ó Tuairisc gave away most of Watters's work to family, friends, and acquaintances, effectively dissipating her legacy.

+In 2022, Morrissy curated a retrospective exhibition of Watters's work at the United Arts Club, Dublin, exhibiting 20 of the original 37 paintings from the 1966 memorial show alongside some newly discovered watercolours.
+In 2023, Watters's painting, Girl Going by Trinity in the Rain (1965), was gifted to the National Gallery of Ireland by Colbert Kearney.